aindrajaya/blockchain/defi/notes.md

 =============================
 --> Automated Market Marker (DEX/ Decentralized Exchange) Automated market markers are a part of decentralized exchanges (DEXs) that were introduced to remove any intermediaries in the trading of crypto assets.
 You can think AMM as a computer programme that automates the process of providing liquidity.
+>How it works,
+An automated market marker (AMM) is a tool used to provide liquidity in decentralized finance (DeFi).
+The are used to enable the automatic trading of digital assets.
+They do this by using liquidity pools as a replacement for traditional buiyer and seller markets.
+Before AMMs, people had to use order books to trade.

 =============================
 --> Liquidity Mining